nabilaedelliana/etl-sales-data/README.md

             ETL.py
             scheduler.py

 ## Prerequisites
 Docker
 Docker Compose

 ## Setup tutorial
-### Step 1: Go to your preferred path to store the app /cmd
+*Step 1*: Go to your preferred path to store the app /cmd cd <your_folder_path>
-cd <your_folder_path>

-### Step 2: Clone the repository in sh / cmd
-git clone -b master https://github.com/nabilaedelliana/etl-sales-data.git
+*Step 2*: Clone the repository in sh / cmd git clone -b master https://github.com/nabilaedelliana/etl-sales-data.git

-### Step 3: Go to the app path /cmd
+*Step 3*: Go to the app path /cmd cd etl-sales-data
-cd etl-sales-data

-### Step 4: Build the Docker image / cmd
-docker build -t etl-app .
+*Step 4*: Build the Docker image / cmd docker build -t etl-app .

-### Step 5: Run Docker in detached mode to keep it running at the background / cmd
-docker run -d -v "%cd%/data:/data" etl-app
+*Step 5*: Run Docker in detached mode to keep it running at the background / cmd docker run -d -v "%cd%/data:/data" etl-app

-### Step 6: Check if the output is exist in csv format after running the app / file explorer
-Go to <your_folder_path>/etl-sales-data/etlapp/data/output
+*Step 6*: Check if the output is exist in csv format after running the app / file explorer Go to <your_folder_path>/etl-sales-data/etlapp/data/output